sm0kez/WaveKeeper/README.md

 ---

 **Most asked Question : Even after clearing greets, It doesn't do anything!**
 > If you stand still for too long, the AFK filters kick in.
 Just move a bit to re-activate the plugin.
-Ofcourse these AFK filters can be toggled on and off.
+AFK filters can be toggled on and off.

 ---